virattt/chat_app/README.md

 **Important**: In order to run the LLM, set your Open AI API key [here](https://github.com/virattt/chat_app/blob/main/backend/project/settings.py#L146).

-## 3. Run the frontend client
+## 3. Run the frontend app
 In a new terminal window (or tab), navigate to the `frontend` directory:
 ```
-cd ~/path_to_this_repo/chat_app/frontend
+cd ~/path_to/chat_app/frontend
 ```

 Make sure that you have Node and npm installed (MacOS [instructions](https://nodejs.org/en/download/package-manager#macos) and Windows [instructions](https://nodejs.org/en/download/package-manager#windows-1))

-Then, install the necessary packages:
+Install the necessary packages:
 ```
 npm install
 ```

-Finally, run the frontend app:
+Run the frontend app:
 ```
 npm start
 ```